ahuacate/kodi/README.md

 ## 5.00 Install VNC Addon

 ## 6.00 Make your CoreElec Player portable - No Internet Access
 This recipe is for those who want to take their CoreElec player offsite to a remote location which has no internet access or LAN network.
-This works by attaching a USB3 hard disk to the CoreElec player and running RSYNC to synchronise your NAS media library locally.
+This works by attaching a USB3 hard disk to the CoreElec player and running RSYNC to synchronise your NAS media library to the local USB3 hard disk.

 The prerequisites are:
 - [x] External USB3 2,5" Disk Drive
 - [x] A working build of CoreElec/LibreElec with network access
+- [x] A running NAS

 ### 6.01 Prepare your NAS - Type Synology
 **Install NANO from Synology Package Centre**